 If you want an experienced and dedicated specialist, look no further than Eye Care of Delaware.
 Click to learn more.

-About Dr. Carl Park As an independent physician from Mid Atlantic Retina at Wills Eye Institute, Dr. Carl…- View Profile
+As an independent physician from Mid Atlantic Retina at Wills Eye Institute, Dr. Carl Park is available to…- View Profile

 Welcome to clear vision at Eye Care of Delaware, LLC and the Cataract and Laser Center, LLC, Delaware’s first independent surgical facility exclusively dedicated to eye care.
 Jeffrey Boyd, M.D., and Paul Mitchell, O.D., along with the rest of the knowledgeable and courteous staff, are dedicated to delivering the highest level of medical care that exceeds the expectations of our patients through cataract treatments and cataract surgery.